chrisb-c01/developer-tools/Readme.md

+# Code skeleton bundling essential developer tools for Python
 This repository contains some skeleton code to configure and run essential development tools for Python project via pre-commit hooks.
-It is an accompanying resource for my blog post '[Essential developer tools for improving your Python code]()' on Medium.
+It is an accompanying resource for my blog post '[Essential developer tools for improving your Python code](https://c01.medium.com/essential-developer-tools-for-improving-your-python-code-71616254134b)' on Medium.

 It includes hooks for:
 * [isort](https://github.com/PyCQA/isort)